 Applicants will receive a one-off project grant of up to $9,000.
 This opportunity is open to creative individuals or groups from all professions, industries or trades who wish to explore our relationship to landscape and the civic condition.

 The objectives of the Kevin Taylor Legacy are:

-Applications for the 2018 Creative in Residence is now open.
+Applications for the 2018 Creative Grant is now open.